 Get comprehensive cover for your caravan or trailer and keep it secure on the road, at your home or in the park.

 Caravan insurance will keep your caravan or trailer protected for damage, theft, fire among other losses while it is on the road or secure at your home or caravan park.
-Most providers will also let you cover the contents of the caravan so your belongings remain protected and lay up cover when your caravan is not being used.
+Many providers will also let you cover the contents of the caravan so your belongings remain protected and lay up cover when your caravan is not being used.

 - Accidental damage.
 This benefit covers the cost of damages if your caravan or trailer is involved in an accident.